 How do I schedule a NET ride?

-- Find out who your NET transportation broker is for your region.
+- Find out who the NET broker is for the area where you live.

-- If you can’t find your broker on the NET map, you can call the Medicaid Transportation Help Line toll-free at 888-987-1200, option 1.
-We can help you find out who your broker is and how to contact them.
+- If you cannot find your broker on the NET map, you can call the Medicaid Transportation Help Line toll-free at 888-987-1200, option 1.
+We can help you find your broker and how to contact them.

-- Call the NET transportation broker in your region at least 48 hours (two whole days) before your appointment.
-(Don’t count Saturday, Sunday or holidays.)
-For example, if you need a ride to the doctor on Monday, you will need to call no later than Thursday.
+- Call the NET broker in your region at least 48 hours (two whole days) before your appointment.
+(Do not count Saturday, Sunday or holidays.)
+For example, if you need a ride to your PCP on Monday, you will need to call no later than Thursday.

 When you call

 - Tell the broker why you need a ride.